lukasztecza/httpClient/README.md

-# restClient
+# httpClient
-Rest http client using curl based on middleware pattern
+Http client using curl based on middleware and factory patterns.